expo/expo/docs/pages/faq/text-border.md

 To add a border to text, wrap the `Text` component with a `View` component.
 The `View` component has `style` props that allow us to add a border and customize its appearance.

-For a full list of `View` `style` props, please refer to the React Native docs on [View Style Props](https://reactnative.dev/docs/view-style-props).
+For a full list of `View` `style` props, please refer to the [View Style Props documentation](../versions/latest/react-native/view-style-props/).

 ## Example